 Many visitors stop by during visits to the Oregon Coast, as Highway 101 is the main gateway to the coastal cities.

 The visitors center is open every day except Thanksgiving and Christmas.
-The hours are: from Labor Day to mid-June: 8 a.m. to 6 p.m.; mid-June through Labor Day: 8 a.m. to 8 p.m., and Memorial Day weekend 8 a.m. to 8 p.m.
+The hours from early November to mid-June are 8 a.m. to 6 p.m.
+Monday through Friday, and 8 a.m. to 8 p.m. on Saturdays and Sundays.
+Summer hours are 8 a.m. to 8 p.m. daily.